geektcp/karinpoky/README.md

 ArangoDB

 Thanks to our plug-in architecture, we can support any database.
-In the future, kanrinpoky will support Oracle, Sqlserver, mongoDB.
+In the future, karinpoky will support Oracle, Sqlserver, mongoDB.
 ```